Private providers of NHS services: Mental health

-According to John Lister 30% of all mental health spending in 2018-9 was in the private sector and in child and adolescent mental health services 44%.
-The boundary between healthcare, which is free, and social care, which is meanstested, is quite unclear in this area.
+According to health-services scholar John Lister 30% of all mental health spending in 2018-9 was in the private sector and in child and adolescent mental health services 44%.
+The boundary between healthcare, which is free, and social care, which is means tested, is quite unclear in this area.
 The process of deinstitutionalisation, which involved the closure of the large asylums, meant the transfer of patients to community care, much of which is regarded as social care.
 In 2019 13% of inpatient beds in England were provided by American companies.
 According to the Candesic consultancy around £1.8 billion of the £13.8 billion spent by the NHS on mental healthcare in 2018, including non hospital services, went to the private sector.
 About 25% of NHS mental healthcare beds in England were provided by the private sector, and 98% of their earnings came from the NHS.

 In August 2022 there were 238 independent NHS mental health providers licensed by the Care Quality Commission in England.
 64 were rated either “require improvement” or are considered “inadequate”.
 Claire Murdoch of NHS England announced a “very major quality improvement programme that will focus hugely on inpatient care, and including very much the independent sector”.

 Controversy

-The issue of privatisation of health services was an issue in the 2015 United Kingdom general election.
-The government's position was that "Use of the private sector in the NHS represents only 6% of the total NHS budget - an increase of just 1% since May 2010".
+The issue of privatisation of health services was a topic of debate during the 2015 United Kingdom general election.
+The government's main stance is summed up in this quote: "(the) use of the private sector in the NHS represents only 6% of the total NHS budget - an increase of just 1% since May 2010".
 It is unclear what this statement meant.
 Some NHS services, such as dentistry, optical care and pharmacy, have always been provided by the private sector and, technically, most GP practices are private partnerships.
 All the drugs, supplies and equipment used by the NHS are privately provided.
 Taken together this amounts to around 40% of the NHS budget.
 In addition some NHS organisations subcontract work to private providers.
 The NHS accounts for 2013/4 show that £10 billion of the total NHS budget of £113 billion was spent on care from non-NHS providers.
 The main growth in private provision has been in mental health and community health services.